The most popular car rental agents in Belarus are:

 Belarus Mini Guide

 The Eastern European country of Belarus is bordered by Latvia, Lithuania, Poland, Russia and the Ukraine.
 It is perhaps best known as the place where the 1968 Chernobyl nuclear disaster took place at the border with Ukraine.
 However the country is now considered to be safe apart from a small area around Chernobyl.
 The capital of Belarus, Minsk, lies in the centre of the country which spent many years under Russian rule.
 The culture here is accordingly similar to that of Russian as are the customs and traditions.

-Minsk international airport is served by various carriers who have routes there including the national airline Air Baltic, Austrian Airlines, Czech Airlines, Lot Polish Airlines and Lufthansa.
+The primary international airport in Belarus is served by various carriers who have routes there including the national airline Air Baltic, Austrian Airlines, Czech Airlines, Lot Polish Airlines and Lufthansa.
 To enter you may need to get a visa which can be obtained from the Belarusian consulate or embassy.
-If you need the visa quickly you can pay extra to have it processed in half a day.
+If you need the visa quickly you can pay extra to have it processed the same day.
 It is important to know that if you are flying to Belarus from Russia you need to have a Russian transit visa.
 Leave plenty of time to get this as the bureaucratic process can be frustratingly slow.